 How Long To Roast A Chicken

-A 4lb chicken usually takes around 1 hour and 15 minutes to 1 and a half hours.
-If your chicken is larger or smaller, adjust the cooking times accordingly!
+A 4lb chicken will roast for 1 hour and 15 minutes to 1 and a half hours.
+If your chicken is larger or smaller, adjust the cooking times accordingly.

 Start with 12 minutes at 450°F and then you’ll need an additional 20 minutes per pound.